Behind the Gospels

 It is very regrettable that in New Testament studies, one of the best textbooks used to teach undergraduates – a textbook I have taught from myself – likens the process of oral tradition to the Telephone Game (or Chinese Whispers, as it is known here).1

-The very purpose of this game is to show a line of oral transmission can become corrupt - often with ludicrously funny results.
+The very purpose of this game is to show a line of oral transmission can become corrupt – often with ludicrous results.
 Applying this analogy to the Gospels, whole swathes of Jesus’ teaching may have got lost in transmission.
 And the Gospel teaching material may be more akin to rumour than reportage.

 Hearsay is a category which is recognised by experts on oral tradition.
 Yet it exists at the extreme end of the spectrum of an oral culture.2 It does not adequately reflect the more careful yet complex process of oral tradition behind the Gospels.3